davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 ## CS 161 - Intro to Computer Science

-### Hwk: Addressing and Pointers
+### Hwk: Dynamic Memory Allocation

-This is the second part of a multi-part primer on C. In this tutorial-assignment, you'll gain an appreciation for the way values and variables are stored in memory.
-You'll be introduced to pointers, as well as the connection between pointers and arrays.
+Pointers are still a bit mysterious, because we still haven't seen the need for them yet.
+Indeed, with exception to `swap()`, all the previous code examples can be done easily without pointers.
+In this section, we introduce the prevailing motivation for pointers: dynamic memory allocation.

 #### ZyBooks Reading

-- Chap 10.1 - 10.4: pointers
+- Chap 10.5 - 10.12: pointers

 #### Student Outcomes

-- To understand how values and variables are stored in memory.
+- To understand process address space.
-- To be familiar with pointers and references.
+- To understand the motivation for dynamic memory allocation.
-- To understand the relationship between pointers and arrays.
+- To become familiar with memory management functions:`malloc()`, `realloc()`, and `free()`.

 #### Instructions

 Open your virtual machine, and log in.
 Open up a Terminal window to the shell.
 If you don't know what I'm referring to, complete [Hwk 0](../hwk0.vb).

-##### Part 1: Understanding Variables - Data Types
+##### Part 1: Motivation

-A variable is a symbol that is associated with: (a) its data type and (b) its location in memory.
-To understand pointers, we need to have a grasp on both.
-We'll start discussion with the former.
-Consider the following code snippet:
+Using the last primer as a motivating example, recall that we stored a fixed-size array (heap) of Employees, whose information was entered by the user.
+But in general, the number of employees we need to store is not known until runtime.
+To deal with this issue, we define the max number of employees `MAX` as a constant, and then we ask the user for the number of employees they expect to have in this particular run:

 ```c
 int main() {